garrettpatterson/wordpress-magazine-saga/README.md

 * allowing for additional social nav in the main nav bar so one nav can contain both and top nav can be hidden.
 Updated styles respectively
 * added github social icon style
 * more I forgot and will add

+# Things I should have done
+* configured options on the homepage them options for zine, trending topics display etc... to have one for popular posts plugin produced with it's options
+* added theme options for hiding things I've forcibly removed